Chapter 6: Multiple Qubits and Entanglement

 Proof sketch

-The proof is elegant and short.
-Suppose such a $U$ exists.
-Then for two states $|\psi\rangle$ and $|\phi\rangle$:
+The proof is elegant and short, relying only on the linearity of quantum mechanics and the properties of inner products.
+Suppose such a cloning operation $U$ exists.
+Then for any two states $|\psi\rangle$ and $|\phi\rangle$:

 $$U(|\psi\rangle \otimes |0\rangle) = |\psi\rangle \otimes |\psi\rangle$$ $$U(|\phi\rangle \otimes |0\rangle) = |\phi\rangle \otimes |\phi\rangle$$

-$$\langle\psi|\phi\rangle \cdot \langle 0|0\rangle = \langle\psi|\phi\rangle$$
+$$(\langle\psi| \otimes \langle 0|)(|\phi\rangle \otimes |0\rangle) = \langle\psi|\phi\rangle \cdot \langle 0|0\rangle = \langle\psi|\phi\rangle$$

-$$\langle\psi|\phi\rangle \cdot \langle\psi|\phi\rangle = \langle\psi|\phi\rangle^2$$
+$$(\langle\psi| \otimes \langle\psi|)(|\phi\rangle \otimes |\phi\rangle) = \langle\psi|\phi\rangle \cdot \langle\psi|\phi\rangle = \langle\psi|\phi\rangle^2$$

-So we need $\langle\psi|\phi\rangle = \langle\psi|\phi\rangle^2$.
 This equation has only two solutions: $\langle\psi|\phi\rangle = 0$ (the states are orthogonal) or $\langle\psi|\phi\rangle = 1$ (the states are identical).
-So our hypothetical cloner can only copy states that are either identical or orthogonal - it cannot work for arbitrary unknown states.
+A cloning machine can only copy states that are either identical or orthogonal to each other - it cannot work for arbitrary unknown states.
+This is a fundamental consequence of the linearity of quantum mechanics.

-What no-cloning does NOT say
+What no-cloning does NOT say.

 The no-cloning theorem does not prevent you from copying known classical information.
-If you know a state is $|0\rangle$, you can prepare as many copies of $|0\rangle$ as you want.
-The theorem only applies to unknown quantum states.
+If you know a state is $|0\rangle$, you can prepare as many copies as you want.
+The theorem applies only to unknown quantum states.
 It also does not prevent approximate cloning - you can make imperfect copies, but they will always have some distortion.

 Why no-cloning matters

 • Quantum cryptography.
 No-cloning is the reason quantum key distribution (Chapter 8) works.
 An eavesdropper cannot copy the quantum states being transmitted without disturbing them, which reveals their presence.
-This is security guaranteed by physics, not computational assumptions.
+This is security guaranteed by physics, not by computational assumptions.

-No-cloning as a feature, not a bug
+No-cloning as a feature, not a bug.

 Chapter Summary